ac3lab/ac3lab.github.io/_posts/2024-01-06-post_running.md

 </p>

 <p align="justify">
 If this process doesn't work, there are other ways.
-I'll leave the link [here](https://pypi.org/project/nrc-exporter/) if you want to know more about nrc-exporter.
+I'll leave the link <a href="https://pypi.org/project/nrc-exporter/">here</a> if you want to know more about nrc-exporter.
 </p>

 Exploratory

 <p align="justify">
 I loaded the files in a jupyter notebook to do the analysis.
 As all files are .json format, using the pandas json_normalize() function helps a lot.
 </p>